Instructions to Claim CME Credit:

 How many credits do I get?

-American Academy of Physician Assistants (AAPA), American Academy of Nurse Practitioners (AANP), and the American Nurses Credentialing Center (ANCC) accept certificates of attendance for educational activities designated for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME.
+The American Academy of Physician Assistants (AAPA), American Academy of Nurse Practitioners (AANP) and the American Nurses Credentialing Center (ANCC) accepts certificates of attendance for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME.
 Healthcare professionals receiving a certificate of attendance should consult with their licensing board for information on applicability and acceptance.

 What do I need to do to get the credits?

 Each attendee can download a Record of Attendance (ROA) to track their hours and keep for their own records.
 Instructions will be included in the ROA on how to access the CME website for evaluations and certificates.
 Only MD’s and DO’s will self-claim their credits, meaning they will use their ROA to track their hours and have it available (with total number of credits) when they log in to the post-conference tab.

 All other attendees will log in to the same location but they will not self-claim; the number of credits on their Certificate of Attendance will default to the maximum number of credits available for the conference.